Submissions for SOUND BITES 13 are now OPEN

 -

-Submissions won’t be considered before or after the deadline.
+Submissions will not be considered before July 1st or after the deadline.

 -